 Do not discount the impact you have on the lives of others, especially acts of kindness.
-Even the smallest acts of friendliness and compassion can make a huge lasting impression.
+Even the tiniest acts of friendliness and compassion can make a huge lasting impression.
 We underestimate and misjudge our influence because of the mixed messages we get from popular culture.
-Our society is based on commercializing exceptions.
+The priority of our society is to commercialize exceptions.

 Take calculated risks.
 Your life won’t be interesting if you always take the easy route.
 However, don’t risk foolishly, but don’t shy away from challenges or opportunities that may change the course of your life.
 An exciting and fulfilling life makes a “story” book worth reading.